sudhirsilwal23/CPP-PracticeExcercise-Object-Detection/Pointer/1. Creating Pointers/README.md

 ---

-## 1. Creating Pointers
-These exercises focus on initializing and using pointers to manage object data.

 ### Exercise 1.1: Bounding Box Pointer
 Define a struct `BoundingBox` with `x, y, width, height` members.
 Create a `BoundingBox` object and a pointer that points to it.
 Print the address stored in the pointer.